 For a comprehensive list of the many conditions CBD may help and the current state of research, we recommend visiting Project CBD.

-There are a lot of great brands out there, just make sure you are getting them from a reliable source that can provide comprehensive lab results and education.
+Including Blue Lotus Botanicals, there are a lot of great brands out there, just make sure you are getting them from a reliable source that can provide comprehensive lab results and education.

 As with all similar products, results and dosage vary from person to person.
-Many people feel the effects of CBD immediately, while others need to try an increased dose over a period of days to feel desired effects.
+Many people feel the effects of CBD immediately, while others need to try an increased dose over a period of days or weeks to feel desired effects.

 The most common methods for using CBD are: